 Information on free childcare during COVID-19, please visit free child care package.

 Advice from the NSW Department of Education, TAFE NSW and Southern Cross University.

-For the latest updates and information about COVID-19 (coronavirus) and NSW schools, universities and childcare centres, please visit: Schools, universities and childcare and NSW Department of Education COVID-19.
+For the latest updates and information about COVID-19 (coronavirus) and NSW schools, including plan for Term 2, please visit NSW Department of Education COVID-19.

 TAFE NSW is pausing all training and educational delivery starting Monday 30 March.

 During the temporary pause, our teaching teams will be working to get everything ready for classes to recommence on 27 April.

 For information about COVID-19 and NSW TAFE, please visit: TAFE NSW Updates.

 For COVID-19 latest information for Southern Cross University students and staff, please visit Southern Cross University.